kauffecup/hangovers-database/README.md

 cf push sage
 ```

 This'll look at `manifest.yml` and deploy this puppy.
+Make sure the environment
+variables used in .env are set in your Bluemix runtime.

 ## Using Build pipeline